dotnet/docs-maui/docs/fundamentals/behaviors.md

 ### Create a .NET MAUI Behavior

-A .NET MAUI behavior can be implemented by creating a class that derives from the `Behavior` or `Behavior<T>` class, and overriding the `OnAttachedTo` and `OnDetachingFrom` methods.
+A .NET MAUI behavior can be implemented by creating a class that derives from the <xref:Microsoft.Maui.Controls.Behavior> or <xref:Microsoft.Maui.Controls.Behavior`1> class, and overriding the `OnAttachedTo` and `OnDetachingFrom` methods.

 The following example shows the `NumericValidationBehavior` class, which highlights the value entered by the user into an <xref:Microsoft.Maui.Controls.Entry> control in red if it's not a `double`: